Oxnead: Visual Vistas

 Retrace your steps and continue on the path passing Oxnead Hall

-Good Judge William Paston bought Oxnead Hall in 1419 for his wife Agnes Paston.
-The Paston family continued to live at Oxnead for over 350 years until 1732 when the family faced financial ruin and had to sell their estates.
+By 1575, Celment Paston had built a new hall.
+The Paston family lived at Oxnead for over 350 years until 1732 when the family faced financial ruin and had to sell their estates.

 The Paston letters were discovered in the ruins of the Hall; a significant find as they became the earliest surviving family letter collection in the world dating back to 1374, including the earliest Valentine letter.
 The letters give us a unique insight into what people in the Middle Ages and Tudor periods thought and felt about their daily lives.
+The 'Paston Treasure' painting that hung in Oxnead Hall of some of these collections now hangs in Norwich Castle and can be seen on the Norwich walk.

 Follow the path down past Oxnead Hall through farm buildings and bungalows